 Cover with saran wrap and a towel in a warm place, allowing it to rise for 24 hours.
 Transfer to a floured surface and shape into ball.
 Use when ready.

 Once stone is preheated, turn broiler to high.
 Transfer pizza to pizza stone and bake for 4-5 minutes or until top is bubbly and bottom is golden brown.
-Top with some blue cheese or ranch dressing.
+Remove from oven and scatter some roasted pistachios.
 Serve immediately.

 Use Great Dough: While you can buy some dough from the store, I recommend making this no-knead pizza dough.
 You just make it the night before and light it rise for 24 hours before using.

 Spread Sauce Evenly: You will read a variety of opinions on sauce, but I’m a firm believer in lightly spreading the pizza sauce evenly.
 A sauce should compliment the pizza, but not be the star.
 Especially with something as strong as pesto.